gdsbook/book/notebooks/05_choropleth.md

 Prior to examining the attribute values it is important to note that, as we will see in the figures below, the spatial units for these states are far from homogeneous in their shapes and sizes.
-This can have major impacts on our brain's pattern recognition capabilities as we tend to be drawn to the larger polygons, even though they might not be the most relevant one for our analysis.
+This can have major impacts on our brain's pattern recognition capabilities, as we tend to be drawn to the larger polygons, even though they might not be the most relevant ones for our analysis.
 Yet, when we considered the statistical distribution above, each observation was given equal weight.
 Thus, the spatial distribution becomes more complicated to evaluate from a visual and statistical perspective.